bakka22/tab_to_space/README.md

 Description :
-this program creats a new temporary file and copies all the content of the specified file to the new file, and when a tab charactr "\t" is encounterd the program replaces it with four space characters "    " (the rule of four in python indentation). after copying is done, the new file is renamed after the old file and the old file is removed.
+this program creats a new temporary file and copies all the content of the specified file to the new file, and when a tab character "\t" is encounterd the program replaces it with four space characters "    " (the rule of four in python indentation). after copying is done, the new file is renamed after the old file and the old file is removed.